-µ consists of 49 specially designed particle detectors, amplifying the energy of muons, resulting in audible impulses.
-The detectors are autonomous, and the impulses are emitted live and according to the particle's intensity and truly random presence.
+The installation consists of a grid of specially designed particle detectors, amplifying the energy of muons, resulting in audible impulses.
+The detectors are all autonomous, and the impulses are emitted live and according to the particle's intensity and truly random presence.
 Thus µ functions as a cosmic listening station, inviting us to enter the grid and experience the everpresent cosmic rays.

 Created in collaboration with the Niels Bohr Institute of Copenhagen University.

-Special thanks to Steffen Krejberg Knudsen, Julie Thaning Mikines and everybody at Bloom, Maria Jedryszek, Jørgen Beck Hansen, Troels Christian Petersen, Peter Laursen, Kristian Rasmussen, Søren Løkkegaard, Søren Lyngsø Knudsen, Peer K. and Paul Schotanus (SCIONIX).
+Special thanks to Steffen Krejberg Knudsen, Julie Thaning Mikines and everyone at Bloom, Jørgen Beck Hansen, Troels Christian Petersen, and Peter Laursen at the Niels Bohr Institute, Maria Jedryszek, Kristian Rasmussen, Søren Løkkegaard, Søren Lyngsø Knudsen, Peer K. and Paul Schotanus (SCIONIX).
+Additional thanks (2025) to Maria Have, Morten Søndergaard, Lise Pennington, Eivind Karlsen and everyone at Gallery F 15 and MOMENTUM.

-Realized with kind support from the Danish Composers’ Society / KODA Culture.
+Realized with kind support from the Danish Composers’ Society / KODA Culture (2022) and the Danish Arts Foundation (2025)

 Bloom.
 Søndermarken, Copenhagen, Denmark 2022.
 Photo: Malthe Ivarsson